 Spring is typically cool and pleasant, and rows of scented, purple lavender at the Lavender Labyrinth start to bloom this time of year.
 The three-acre grounds’ unique landscape design displays lavender plants in long, vertical rows that create purple circles around the central garden.
 Although winters can be very cold, the Big and Little Sable Point Lighthouses take on a magical feel this time of year.
 You can see icicles dangling from these historic lighthouses surrounded by fluffy sand on a sunny day or covered in a light blanket of snow during the late winter months.

-What are the top things to do in Silver Lake?
+Top things to do in Silver Lake

 The Golden Township Park at Lake Michigan